 For those already using Lt, you can import the Endocrine Lab as part of the Lt Human Physiology Collection.

 New to Lt?
 No worries!
 You can preview the lab for free via this link, or by using the preview button below.
-For those wanting to get stuck in and start using the lab immediately, you can sign up for our 90-day free trial!
+For those wanting to experience the Lt platform immediately, you can sign up for our free trial!

 Additional resources: